Who drives internal innovation?

 What does the Ideation Hub look like in practice?

-As we know innovation can come from anyone and every department can benefit from innovation management tools like the Ideation Hub.
+As we know innovation can come from anyone and every department can benefit from open innovation management tools like the Ideation Hub.
 Here are just three examples of how different departments can leverage employee innovation.

 Mark is responsible for R&D project management and he needs to collect ideas to find a new killer feature for the intranet.
 So he shares his campaign on the Ideation Hub and asks employees to contribute.